asifkd012020/open-itg-aws_runbooks/ecs/RUNBOOK.md

 **Note**
 You can't rename a trail after it has been created\.
 Instead, you can delete the trail and create a new one\.

-### Configuring Advanced Settings for Your Trail

-You can configure the following settings for your trail:
-+ Specify a log file prefix for the S3 bucket receiving log files\.
-+ Encrypt log files with AWS Key Management Service \(SSE\-KMS\) instead of the default encryption \([Amazon S3\-managed encryption keys \(SSE\-S3\)\)](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html)\.
-+ Enable log file validation for logs\.
-+ Configure Amazon SNS to notify you when log files are delivered\.

-**To configure advanced settings for your trail**

-1. For **Storage location**, choose **Advanced**\.

-1. In the **Log file prefix** field, type a prefix for your Amazon S3 bucket\.
-The prefix is an addition to the URL for an Amazon S3 object that creates a folder\-like organization in your bucket\.
-The location where your log files will be stored appears under the text field\.

-1. For **Encrypt log files with SSE\-KMS**, choose **Yes** if you want to encrypt your log files with SSE\-KMS instead of SSE\-S3\.

-1. For **Create a new KMS key**, choose **Yes** to create an AWS KMS customer master key or **No** to use an existing one\.

-1. If you chose **Yes**, in the **KMS key** field, type an alias\.
-CloudTrail encrypts your log files with the field, type an alias\.
-CloudTrail encrypts your log files with the customer master key and adds the policy for you\.
-**Note**
-If you chose **No**, choose an existing AWS KMS customer master key\.
-You can also type the ARN of a key from another account\.
-The key policy must allow CloudTrail to use the key to encrypt your log files, and allow the users you specify to read log files in unencrypted form\.

-1. For **Enable log file validation**, choose **Yes** to have log digests delivered to your S3 bucket\.
-You can use the digest files to verify that your log files did not change after CloudTrail delivered them\.

-1. For **Send SNS notification for every log file delivery**, choose **Yes** if you want to be notified each time a log is delivered to your bucket\.
-CloudTrail stores multiple events in a log file\.
-SNS notifications are sent for every log file, not for every event\.

-1. For **Create a new SNS topic**, choose **Yes** to create a topic, or choose **No** to use an existing topic\.
-If you are creating a trail that applies to all Regions, SNS notifications for log file deliveries from all Regions are sent to the single SNS topic that you create\.
-**Note**
-If you chose **No**, choose an existing topic\.
-You can also enter the ARN of a topic from another Region or from an account with appropriate permissions\.

-1. If you chose **Yes**, in the **SNS topic** field, type a name\.

-   If you create a topic, you must subscribe to the topic to be notified of log file delivery\.
-You can subscribe from the Amazon SNS console\.
-Due to the frequency of notifications, we recommend that you configure the subscription to use an Amazon SQS queue to handle notifications programmatically\.
-For more information, see the [Amazon Simple Notification Service Getting Started Guide](https://docs.aws.amazon.com/sns/latest/gsg/)\.

-1. Choose **Create**\.

-After you create your trail, you can return to the trail to make changes:
-+ Configure CloudTrail to send log files to CloudWatch Logs\.
-For more information, see [Sending Events to CloudWatch Logs](send-cloudtrail-events-to-cloudwatch-logs.md)\.
-+ Create a table and use it to run a query in Amazon Athena to analyze your AWS service activity\.
-For more information, see [Creating a Table for CloudTrail Logs in the CloudTrail Console](https://docs.aws.amazon.com/athena/latest/ug/cloudtrail-logs.html#create-cloudtrail-table-ct) in the [Amazon Athena User Guide](https://docs.aws.amazon.com/athena/latest/ug/)\.
-+ Add custom tags \(key\-value pairs\) to the trail\.
-+ To create another trail, return to the **Trails** page and choose **Add new trail**\.

-**Note**
-When configuring a trail, you can choose an S3 bucket and SNS topic that belong to another account\.
-However, if you want CloudTrail to deliver events to a CloudWatch Logs log group, you must choose a log group that exists in your current account\.

 ## 8. Enable VPC Flow Logs for ECS Cluster VPC EC2 Launch Types Only